 All doctors will encounter a “problem” patient at some time in their career.
 Maybe a patient is highly irritable and can act out due to inconveniences, such as a long wait.
 Perhaps they are a chronic self-diagnoser who refuses to follow medical directions, or take prescriptions.

 Problematic patients create stress for office staff.
 In fact, one study found that doctors make more diagnostic errors when dealing with difficult patients, compared to neutral patients.
-Disgruntled patients are likely to broadcast their displeasure online by writing a poor review.
+Disgruntled patients are likely to broadcast their displeasure online by writing a poor review or logging a patient complaint.
 These negative testimonials hurt your ability to attract new patients, particularly if you don’t proactively monitor and manage your online reputation.

 Fortunately, there are methods to effectively care for “problem” patients that you can employ to increase satisfaction and boost patient retention.